csc-training/summerschool/mpi/datatypes-extent/README.md

 3. Create a new datatype with resized extent, so that communicating multiple columns / rows succeeds.

-4. Try to scatter columns / rows with `MPI_Scatter`
+4. Generalize the code to multiple processes and scatter columns / rows with `MPI_Scatter` collective.
+Define a new array for the receive buffer and print it out on all ranks.